 Irritable bowel syndrome (IBS), a disorder of the large intestines, affects anywhere from 25-45 million Americans.
 Although it doesn’t cause any harm to your digestive system, the symptoms of IBS can affect your quality of life.
-Lora Hurley, ND, CHP, CTN, CPT, CHT-A at Hurley Hyperbaric & Wellness Center in Kannapolis, North Carolina, provides specialized testing to those with IBS to help identify possible causes.
+Lora Hurley, ND, CTN, CHP, ICHT, CPT at Hurley Hyperbaric & Wellness Center in Kannapolis, North Carolina, provides specialized testing to those with IBS to help identify possible causes.
 To learn more about the testing, call the office today, or schedule a consultation using the online booking tool.

 IBS is a chronic health condition that affects the large intestines.
 The condition doesn’t affect how your intestines work but cause a number of symptoms.
 Though the severity of symptoms varies, some people may find their IBS keeps them from enjoying everyday activities.